- This is part of the Holyoke Heritage Trail so after visiting here get back onto the trail.

 Just below is my podcast on the Hampden Park (Veteran’s Park) tour:

 Stop 1 – Veteran’s Park

 On January 22 1962 Hampden Park was rededicated and renamed Veteran’s Park. (perhaps November 11th of that year.)
 The park has memorials to war dead from the Civil War, World War 2, the Korean War, and the Vietnam War.
 It also has many beautiful buildings surrounding it.
 Hampden Park is on the National Register of Historic Places.
 For a tour of many Holyoke buildings and districts on the register go to this LINK.

 The overall design of the park is nearly the same as the original.
 At times bushes were added and removed.
 Flowers were added in some years.
 (For example, in 1966.)
 In 1959 34 Junipers were planted.
 In 1882 sidewalks and curbs were added to the perimeter of the park and around the statue.
 There was a cistern at the southwest corner of the park at the corner of Chestnut and Dwight.

 Stop 2 – Civil War Memorial

 The Civil War Memorial honors those that died in that war that lived in Holyoke.
-Thomas Holman the second one down on the eastern side is the only one buried in Holyoke.
+Officially, it is called the Soldiers Monument of Hampden Square.
+Thomas Holman the second one down on the eastern side and James Burr the 5th one down are the only ones buried in Holyoke.
 The rest are buried at the war sites.